matt-allan/camp/README.md

 You interact with Camp through the Camp Terminal.
 You can find it in the `/Applications/Camp` directory.

+#### Unidentified Developer Warning

+Until I pay Apple $99 per year, the camp terminal is going to give you a warning dialog and not let you launch the terminal.
+[Follow these instructions to launch it](https://support.apple.com/kb/ph18657?locale=en_US).

 ### PHP

 Once you launch the Camp Terminal, you can type `php -v` to see what version you are running.